CUBRID/cubrid-manual/en/ha.rst

 Environment Configuration
 =========================

+The below is the description for setting the HA environment.
+See :ref:`ha-connect-broker-db` for further information regarding the process connecting between a broker and a DB server.

 cubrid.conf
 -----------

 The **cubrid.conf** file that has general information on configuring CUBRID is located in the **$CUBRID/conf** directory.
 This page provides information about **cubrid.conf** parameters used by CUBRID HA.

+HA or Not
+^^^^^^^^^

 **ha_mode**